 AD: Audio-described performance

-Audio description offers a live commentary of the action to assist blind and visually impaired patrons.
+Audio description offers a live commentary of the visual action to assist blind and visually impaired patrons.
 This is usually delivered via an earpiece.

-A British Sign Language-interpreter will relay the spoken words for audiences who are deaf and hearing-impaired.
+A British Sign Language interpreter will translate the spoken words for BSL users.

 CAP: Captioned performance

 Captioning displays dialogue and some sound effects as visible text on a screen or mobile device for anyone who would find this useful.

 REL: Relaxed performance

 Relaxed performances welcome all who may benefit from a more relaxed performance environment, including people with an Autism Spectrum Condition, sensory and communication disorders or a learning disability, or those with babes in arms.